 Instructions

-- Mix it together just enough for their to be no dry flour, then cover and let sit 30 minutes.
+- Mix it together just enough for there to be no dry flour, then cover and let rest 30 minutes.
 (This lets the whole wheat soak up the liquid and gives you a taller loaf with a softer inside crumb.)

 - Now, choose your path for first rise depending on your schedule and weather.
 Warmth speeds up sourdough, cold slows it.
 This is all on counter unless specified.